ding-lab/gdc_qc_analysis/README.md

     - `public`: Path to the public MC3 MAF
     - `controlled`: Path to the controlled MAF
 - `GDC_DATA_ROOT`: Path to the folder containing all the GDC MAFs.
 The folder structure is the default structure which the offical [GDC Data Transfer Tool][gdc-client] creates.
 That is, the GDC MAFs are under `<GDC_DATA_ROOT>/<file UUID>/<file name>.maf.gz`
-- `CHAIN_PTH`: the lift over chain file (GRCh37 to GRCh38)
+- `CHAIN_PTH`: Path to the lift over chain file (GRCh37 to GRCh38)

 ## Build the database and generate the mutation overlap tables
-Now the pipeline is managed by Snakemake:
+The pipeline is managed by Snakemake:

     snakemake -l            # List all the possible rules snakemake all           # Generate both the database and overlap files

+For example, to run the full pipeline,

+    conda activate gdc_qc
+    snakemake all

 The pipeline will generate the following files under `processed_data`: